 These options reach specific users when they're browsing but not logged on.
 You can do this with options that rely on inferred user-level targeting.
 Inferred targeting helps you reach people who are not explicitly authenticated to your site but may be browsing online.
 It works by reading (but not writing) data from the last authenticated profile.
 And, to help keep the authenticated profile clean, Audience Manager writes new trait qualifications to the device profile instead of the authenticated profile.
 For example, say you're a marketer that wants to test different offers with existing customers who are not logged on to your site or app.
 As a marketer, you can test these ads with current, un-authenticated customers to see which offers get the most response.

-Rules that reach users based on previous authentication include:
+An example of a rule that reaches users based on previous authentication is:

 Along with rules that help reach specific customers, marketers also need rules that increase the size of data sets available for targeting.
-Profile Merge lets you do this with the device profile options.
-The device options expand the data set eligible for segmentation because they draw on traits realized while a user was in an unauthenticated state on the device.
-For example, this could be useful when you're trying to reach everyone in a household (household-level targeting) or all the users who share a device.
-A use case for these options could include advertising a family vacation offer.
-In this case, you'll want to reach everyone using a device or in a household.
+Profile Merge Rules let you do this with the device profile option.
+The device options expand the data set eligible for segmentation because they draw on traits realized while a user was in an anonymous state on one or many devices.
+This could be useful when you're trying to reach a user across all of their devices using a person device graph or all devices in a household using a household device graph.
+A use case for this option could include advertising a family vacation offer.
+In this case, you'll want to reach every device in a household with the offer if a user on any device has shown interest in the offer.

-To create a rule that expands the targeting data set, select Current Authenticated Profiles + Current Device Profile.
+To create a rule that expands the targeting data set, select Last Authenticated Profiles + Device Graph.

 Choosing a device graph option for a Profile Merge rule depends on conditions unique to your digital properties and business goals.
 These general guidelines can help you understand when to use one type of graph vs another.
 Note, you must be a member of the Adobe Experience Cloud Device Co-op or have a contractual relationship with an external device graph to use these options.
 Refer to the table below for general guidance on when to choose a device graph option.
 For specific use cases, see Profile Link Device Graph Use Cases and External Device Graph Use Cases.